Penafiel Palace: History

-The palace required significant repairs in 1914, and was in the course of being purchased by the Caminhos de Ferro do Estado (State Railway), and eventually concluded in 1919.
-By 1941, the Direção-Geral dos Caminhos de Ferro (Directorate-General of the State Railway) was operating from the site, but was eventually replaced by the Conselho Superior de Obras Públicas (Superior Council of Public Works), forerunner of the Ministério das Obras Publicas, Transportes e Comunicações.
+The palace required significant repairs in 1914, and was in the course of being purchased by the State Railways (Caminhos de Ferro do Estado) and eventually concluded in 1919.
+By 1941, the Directorate-General of the State Railways was operating from the site, but was eventually replaced by the Superior Council of Public Works, forerunner of the Ministério das Obras Publicas, Transportes e Comunicações.

-The Comissão para a Aquisição de Mobiliário (Commission for Furniture Acquisition), along with the architects Eduardo Moreira Santos and Luís Benavente, began to deal with providing furniture for Public Works, complementing the work and expansion at that the Direção Regional dos Edifícios de Lisboa (Lisbon Regional Directorate for Buildings).
+The State Commission for Furniture Acquisition, along with the architects Eduardo Moreira Santos and Luís Benavente, began to deal with providing furniture for Public Works, complementing the work and expansion at that the Direção Regional dos Edifícios de Lisboa (Lisbon Regional Directorate for Buildings).
 The furnishing for the Gabinete do Presidente was studied by Luís Benavente.
 In this first phase, the furniture was acquired from the factories Aséta (in Porto) and Madeiras & Móveis (from Praia da Granja).
 Between 1951 and 1952, the second phase of the project was furnished by factories Alberto de Sousa Reis (in Espinho) and Olaio (in Lisbon).

-In 2011 the palace was offered to the Community of Portuguese Language Countries to serve as its global headquarters in Portugal.
+In 2011 the palace was offered to the Community of Portuguese Language Countries to serve as its global headquarters.